-We've covered every aspect of oxytocin's influence on the human body, so let's take a look at how it also affects dogs.
-Specifically, studies have shown that both vasopressin and oxytocin can determine how aggressive or friendly a dog can be.
-In a direct contrast to oxytocin, vasopressin is known to be the hormone responsible for aggression in humans.
+We've covered many of the most major aspects of oxytocin's influence on the human body, so let's take a look at how it also affects dogs.
+Specifically, studies have shown that vasopressin and oxytocin can determine how aggressive or friendly a dog can be.
+In direct contrast to oxytocin, vasopressin is known to be the hormone responsible for aggression in humans.
 It has also recently been found to extend to dogs as well.

-What's interesting is that despite the risks that aggressive behavior in dogs can pose, we still don't know a lot about why certain dogs are more aggressive than others.
+Interestingly, despite the risks that aggressive behavior in dogs can pose, we still don't know a lot about why certain dogs are more aggressive than others.
 However, in a recent study led by Dr. Evan MacLean, a professor at the University of Arizona, Dr. MacLean set out to study just that.
-He and his colleagues observed how dogs who were prone to unprovoked fits of aggression responded to dogs that were docile and non-threatening, but were of similar body types and breeds.
+He and his colleagues observed how dogs who were prone to unprovoked fits of aggression responded to dogs that were docile and non-threatening but were of similar body types and breeds.

-What they found what that the aggressive dogs had higher levels of vasopressin.
-Service dogs, on the other hand, who were bred for their passivity, displayed higher levels of oxytocin.
+What they found was that the aggressive dogs had higher levels of vasopressin.
+Service dogs, on the other hand, who were bred for their passivity, displayed higher oxytocin levels.
 This gives us a better glimpse into the behavior of aggressive dogs that are otherwise unprovoked, which can establish a better argument for all dogs having an individual personality, rather than grouping together all dogs of an otherwise nonexistent "aggressive breed."

 What Do I Do If I Think My Hormone Levels Are Off?